-Self-employed Canadians can now apply for EI special benefits (maternity, parental, sickness, and compassionate care benefits) if they are registered for access to the EI program.
+Self-employed Canadians can now apply for EI special benefits (maternity, parental, sickness, compassionate care and parents of critically ill children (PCIC) benefits) if they are registered with the Canada Employment Insurance Commission for access to the EI program.

 For more information or to see if you qualify, visit www.servicecanada.gc.ca or call 1 800 O-Canada (1-800-622-6232).
 If you have a hearing or speech impairment and use a teletypewriter (TTY), call 1-800-926-9105.

 You may be entitled to receive EI sickness benefits if: